yaskovdev/blog/posts/10-symptoms-of-junior-developer.md

 5. Invents over-engineered solutions.
 And then genuinely defends them as if they were their own children
 6. Does not use ready solutions, writes their own instead
 7. Never writes unit tests.
 If nevertheless does, uses hacky tools like Mockito or PowerMock.
+8. Never uses checked exception.
+Does not understand why and when are they needed.
-8. Never uses interfaces
+9. Never uses interfaces
-9. Never uses static imports
+10. Never uses static imports
-10. Does not embed new functionality into current code, instead puts it as much "aside" as possible, causing code duplicates and mess
+11. Does not embed new functionality into current code, instead puts it as much "aside" as possible, causing code duplicates and mess
-11. Sincerely convinced that "final" is an excessive keyword, never uses it.
+12. Sincerely convinced that "final" is an excessive keyword, never uses it.